-- Colleges and universities may establish a policy to charge a residential learning community fee. - 2.
-The fee must be charged only to students participating in this program. - 3.
-Student program participants must be included in the process for allocating this fee.
+- 1. Colleges and universities may establish a policy to charge a residential learning community fee. - 2.
+The fee shall be charged only to students participating in this program. - 3.
+Student program participants shall be included in the process for allocating this fee.

-Subpart H. Technology fee
+Subpart H. Technology fee.

 - Colleges and universities may establish a policy to charge a fee to students for the acquisition, upgrading and/or maintenance of technology for academic and student support activities that provide or enhance student access to technology.
-Academic and student support activities include, but are not limited to, technology infrastructure, computer labs, wireless networks, ongoing technology support, and software licensing. - 2.
-Each college and university shall have a technology fee advisory committee.
-A majority of the committee members must be students.
+Academic and student support activities include but are not limited to technology infrastructure, computer labs, wireless networks, ongoing technology support, and software licensing. - 2.
+A technology fee advisory committee shall exist for each college or university.
+A majority of the committee members shall be students.
 The campus student association(s) shall appoint the student members of the technology fee advisory committee.
 Prior to making recommendations to the college or university president, the technology fee advisory committee will present the recommendations to the campus student association(s) for advice and recommendation.

-The campus student association(s) and the college or university president or designee shall jointly determine a schedule for the technology fee advisory committee to ensure that the plan and budget for the technology fee will be completed for action prior to the end of the spring semester.
-The college or university shall provide the necessary background materials in advance to the technology fee advisory committee in accordance with System Procedure 2.3.1, Part 3, subpart B.
+The campus student association(s) and the institution president or designee shall jointly determine a schedule for the technology fee advisory committee to ensure that the plan and budget for the technology fee will be completed for action prior to the end of the spring semester.
+The college or university shall provide the necessary background materials in advance to the technology fee advisory committee in accordance with System Procedure 2.3.1, part 2, subpart B.